Myonsite/myonsite-healthcare-infrastructure/docs/ai-only-development-process.md

 The MedinovAI AI-Only Development Process defines the complete software development lifecycle for teams using modern AI tools like **Cursor**, **Claude Code**, **GitHub Copilot**, and **CrewAI** while maintaining strict compliance with healthcare regulations.
 This process ensures high-quality, secure, and compliant software delivery through AI-assisted workflows and human oversight.

+**⚠️ LICENSE NOTICE**: This software is proprietary and confidential to MedinovAI.
+Commercial use requires written permission.
+For licensing inquiries, contact: licensing@medinovai.com

 ## 🛠️ AI Tools Integration

 ### Core AI Development Stack